akosturos/fullstacknanodegree_logs-analysis/README.md

-#LOGS ANALYSIS
+# LOGS ANALYSIS
+To run: `pyhthon3 news-data.py` in your terminal

 ## Goal
-###The goal of this analysis was to find the following:
+### The goal of this analysis was to find the following:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?